 What happens when you take Ecstasy?

-- The main risk is that you can never be sure of what you’re getting.
+The main risk when taking Ecstasy is that you can never be sure of what you’re getting.
 Less than half the drugs sold as Ecstasy are pure.
 The rest are a mixture of the Ecstasy drug (MDMA) and other chemicals.

-- Another danger with E in a club or rave is that of "heat stroke".
-Literally, pints of bodily fluids can be sweated out, and a sudden rise in body temperatures can lead to blood clotting.
+Another danger with E in a club or rave is that of "heat stroke".
+Pints of bodily fluids can be sweated out, and a sudden rise in body temperatures can lead to blood clotting.
 Signs of heatstroke include; heat cramps in the legs, arms and back, dizziness, headache, vomiting, fainting, sudden attacks of extreme fatigue and irritability.

 How to prevent getting dehydrated on Ecstasy

 If you take the drug, make sure to drink a pint of water or a non-alcoholic drink every hour.
 Drink slowly and don’t gulp it down.
 It’ll help stop you getting dehydrated or overheated.

 If feelings of tension, anxiety and panic arise:

 - Calm the person down and be reassuring.

 - Talk quietly and explain that these feelings will pass.

 - Keep them away from loud noises and bright lights.